-- (d) Performance expectations, including relative weights, and performance objectives upon which the Contractor will be evaluated annually will be contained in a performance evaluation and measurement plan identified as a Performance Evaluation Plan consistent with the clause in Section H entitled, "Performance Expectations," and the clause in Section I entitled, "Total Available Fee: Base Fee Amount and Performance Fee." - (e) The Contractor may be paid provisional performance fee payments consistent with the provisions of the clause in Section I entitled, "Payments and Advances."
+- (d) Performance expectations, including relative weights, and performance objectives upon which the Contractor will be evaluated annually will be contained in a Performance Evaluation and Measurement Plan consistent with the clause in Section H entitled, "Performance Expectations," and the clause in Section I entitled, "Total Available Fee: Base Fee Amount and Performance Fee." - (e) The Contractor may be paid provisional performance fee payments consistent with the provisions of the clause in Section I entitled, "Payments and Advances."
 The Contractor shall promptly refund to the Government any amount of performance fee paid that exceeds the amount of performance fee earned.